 However, if this day is a holiday, weekend, or in the rare occurrence of a natural disaster, the deadline is typically extended to the next business day.
 For instance, if you’re a monthly filer and filing sales tax for the month of April, and the May 20th deadline falls on a holiday or weekend, you’ll have until May 21st, the following business day, to submit.

-Like in most states, sales tax is a big part of how Tennessee generates revenue.
+Like in most states, sales tax is a big part of how Rhode Island generates revenue.
 Thus, maintaining compliance with sales tax regulations is of utmost importance.
 Failure to do so can lead to consequences and sales tax penalties.
 Therefore, it is crucial always to ensure you are up-to-date in filing, collecting, and remitting sales tax to the state.

 Questions?
-Connect with TaxHero today for a free sales tax consultation about your business in Tennessee or any state! |
+Connect with TaxHero today for a free sales tax consultation about your business in Rhode Island or any state! |

 A physical nexus means having a significant physical presence or engaging in enough activities within a state to require the collection and payment of sales tax.
-The factors that determine a physical nexus in Georgia include:
+The factors that determine a physical nexus in Oklahoma include:

 States have established regulations to collect sales tax from out-of-state sellers who meet certain revenue and/or transaction thresholds.
 This rule is known as economic nexus.